 The Preserve offers a series of classes over a 14-month period that provides the basis for becoming a Naturalist.
 Classes consist of core topics on natural and cultural history, geology, botany, native fauna including birds and our signature seasonal series, Knowing Native Plants.
 Once classes are completed participants are requested to provide a minimum of 20 hours of volunteer service to the Preserve.
 Additional learning is available with our Lunch and Learns when specific topics are covered.
 Other opportunities to supplement learning are available through a wide array of classes, lectures and workshops.

 Are you passionate about the Preserve and eager to learn more about our plant collection and habitats?
 Do you enjoy sharing your knowledge of the natural world with others?
 If you answered “yes” to these questions, then our Naturalist Training Program is for you.

-Interested candidates should contact our volunteer coordinator at firstname.lastname@example.org for application information.
+The training session for 2017-2018 is full.
+Interested candidates should contact our volunteer coordinator at firstname.lastname@example.org for information about the next training session.

 Bowman’s Hill Wildflower Preserve’s Naturalists lead and assist with a wide range of activities that spark our visitors’ interest and share their knowledge of native plants by leading public and private tours, leading programs or being available as a resource to our visitors.

 Sharing a common bond of intense curiosity about the plant world, our Volunteer Naturalists bring their unique talents and interests to the education programs offered at the Preserve.
 Whether your special interest is gardening, botany, pollinators, birds, ecology or all of these topics, there are Naturalists that share your passion.